RosboneMako/MiniDistortion/README.md

 * Added AIR filter to soften aliasing.
 * Fixed bug loading Rev 4 preset files.

+VERSION 5.05s
+* Added Comp Trig bandpass filter to focus triggering more on a certain band.
+* Fixed bug when editing Amps/IRs then unloading the editor (losing focus).

 NOTE:<br/>
-Versions 4.20s-5.04s files use the static runtime library option in JUCE.
+Versions 4.20s-5.05s files use the static runtime library option in JUCE.
 Previous versions used dynamic linking and may not run in certain instances.
 An s is added to the version number for identification.